Award funds offered in your award letter are tentative. Certain funds require additional processing

 Federal regulations require that a student

-must pay back part or all of their financial aid received if a student
+must pay back part or all of their financial aid disbursement if a student

 withdraws from all or part of their

-April 11th, 2014 for the spring 2014 semester.
+April 24th, 2015 of the spring 2015 semester.
 Please make an appointment with a financial

-aid advisor if you consider dropping all of your classes.
+aid advisor if you consider dropping your classes.

 RELEASE OF INFORMATION